wunderwuzzi23/blog/content/posts/zero-trust.md

 * Disabling RDP
 * Disabling WinRM/PowerShell, WMI, SMB  (yes, disable SMB, the red team and adversaries will not like you for this)
 * Disabling VNC (and Apple Remote Management)
+* Disabling Telnet (yeah, that still shows up often)

-Interestingly, by default these ports are tpyically locked down by the Operating System vendors.
+Interestingly, by default these ports are typically locked down by the Operating System vendors.

-If you want to be very drastic (full zero trust so to speak), consider to block all inbound traffic in general by default.
+If you want to be more drastic (full zero trust so to speak), consider to block all inbound traffic in general by default.

-Anything that allows to run admin commands should be turned off for sure by default (this includes a lot of other products and services that can be found out there - just highlighting the most common ones that one should start with).
+Anything that allows to run admin commands should be turned off for sure by default.
+This includes a lot of other products and services that can be found out there (like mssql, jenkins, other web apps,... - just highlighting the most common ones that one should be aware of at least.

 And here are a few other things to remember: